woocommerce/qit-documentation/docs/custom-tests/qit-helpers.md

 ## Best practices

-- **Use loginAsAdmin at the Start:** Keep authentication steps at the beginning of a test, so subsequent actions assume a stable, known state.
+- **Use loginasadmin at the start:** Keep authentication steps at the beginning of a test, so subsequent actions assume a stable, known state.
-- **Prefer qit.wp Over Direct DB Access:** Rely on WP-CLI for database or configuration changes.
+- **Prefer qit.wp over direct DB access:** Rely on WP-CLI for database or configuration changes.
 It maintains WordPress standards and reduces the risk of introducing instability.
-- **Leverage Screenshots and Env Variables:** Attach screenshots at key steps for visual confirmation.
+- **Leverage screenshots and env variables:** Attach screenshots at key steps for visual confirmation.
 Use environment variables for sensitive data or toggling test modes without editing the test code itself.

 ## Next steps